-Finally, no matter what it costs, get yourself a good therapist or a divorce coach.
-The amount you spend on getting some support right now will pale in comparison to the amount you will spend if you try to go through your divorce while you are an emotional basket case.
+Finally, if you want to know how to get a divorce AND control your costs, you need to get a good therapist or divorce coach.
+The amount you spend on getting the right support now will pale in comparison to the amount you will spend if you try to go through your divorce while you are an emotional basket case.

 Managing Your Spouse in the Divorce Process

 It’s no secret that fighting with your spouse increases the cost of your divorce exponentially.
-So, if you want to keep your divorce costs low, you not only have to manage yourself in the divorce process, but you have to manage your spouse as well.
+So, if you want to know how to get a divorce while keeping your divorce costs low, you need to minimize the drama.
+That means you not only have to manage yourself in the divorce process, but you have to manage your spouse as well.